 A long time was to pass before the third Doctor Who film was to be made, and this was a "made for TV" affair rather than a theatrical release.
 At the time the television show had been off the air for several years and "Doctor Who: The Movie" was intended as a pilot for a US produced series, but it also allowed the BBC to test the water to gauge the public reaction to an updated version of the show.
 The film wouldn't have been made at all were it not for the enthusiasm of the producer Philip Segal, and the additional funding which came from the co-production with Fox and Universal.
 The production team also decided to be true to the show's established continuity, and the film is therefore considered to be "canon" (after all Sylvester McCoy is seen to regenerate into Paul McGann).
 From a music perspective, the budget was sufficient to support a full orchestral score and hollywood composer John Debney was hired to create the music, with additional music composed by John Sponsler and Louis Febre.
 Ron Grainer's theme was re-arranged by Debney seemingly starting with synth sounds as though paying homage to its origins before emerging into a pounding orchestral form with full percussion.

 Debney's incidental music is very much in the big hollywood style, with chorus introduced at particular moments and integrated sound effects.
 It played directly to the drama on screen including the overt emotional elements of the story.
 At the time, Debney was already a well-established television and film composer with "Hocus Pocus" and "Cutthroat Island" being 2 of his biggest movies.
-Since "Doctor Who: The Movie" in 1996 he has gone on to even bigger and better things with Mel Gibsons's "The Passion of the Christ", "Sin City", "Iron Man 2" and "Predators".
+Since "Doctor Who: The Movie" in 1996 he has gone on to even bigger and better things with Mel Gibsons's "The Passion of the Christ", "Sin City", "Iron Man 2", "Predators" and the more recent Live Action/CGI version of "The Jungle Book".
 In several ways elements of the 1996 TV movie fed into the new television series when it restarted under Russell T. Davies in 2005, not least the music which has been firmly orchestral ever since.
-The soundtrack album of "Doctor Who: The Movie" was never given an official release, though the composer released some copies as a promotional item.
+The soundtrack album of "Doctor Who: The Movie" was not given an official release at the time, though the composer released some copies as a promotional item.
 However the DVD does have some special features including an option to play 4 song tracks ("In a Dream", "Ride Into The Moonlight", "All Dressed Up" and "Auld Lang Syne") and the option to play the movie with the isolated score.

 Russell T. Davies was instrumental in bringing Doctor Who back to television screens in 2005.
 With an eye on continuity he quite rightly kept various key aspects of the show the same, including the Ron Grainer's iconic theme music.
 However he made a number of significant changes to the show which could be summarised as higher production values requiring bigger budgets, and in several ways it was the TV Movie of 1996 which pointed the way to some of the show's changes.
 Davis had previously worked with Murray Gold on earlier projects, and he brought the composer in to give Doctor Who a new sound.
-Although Gold typically uses synthesisers to compose and synchronise music to picture, the budget allowed recording sessions with an orchestra and Ben Foster was hired to orchestrate the music and conduct the BBC National Orchestra of Wales.
+Although Gold typically uses synthesisers to compose and synchronise music to picture, the budget (at least from 2006) allowed recording sessions with an orchestra and Ben Foster was hired to orchestrate the music and conduct the BBC National Orchestra of Wales.
 The orchestral music (and other improvements like the CGI special effects) have now made the series more like a cinematic experience.
 Murray Gold created a new arrangement of the theme music, again with a bold cinematic feel.
 Though there are still many electronic elements to the theme and the music, electronics are used more to enhance the music's palette than to provide its foundation.

 One of the more obvious elements of Murray Gold's music is the use of character themes or motifs.
 Although this had been done earlier in the show's history, its application to the new series seems more overt.
 The use of themes is clearly done for artistic reasons to resonate with the audience and provide a connection between different episodes, but it may also be partly for logistical reasons.
 Although a new Doctor Who series is shorter than a classic season, there is probably much more music to be recorded so it makes sense to re-use and adapt some material simply to help meet deadlines.
 Nevertheless Murray Gold has given individual episodes a distinct and unique feel, and new themes are introduced regularly for new companions, new enemies and new Doctors.
 Although the orchestra allows the music to go very big, at times the music is much more intimate with only a few instruments playing.
 The instrumentation can also be pop or jazz oriented or even introduce ethnic elements (e.g. in "The Fires of Pompeii") so there is considerable variety in the overall sound.

 Since 2005 Murray Gold has used a number of themes to represent the character of The Doctor.
 Initially this was a mysterious theme (for Christopher Eccleston) but has increasingly shown the Timelord to be someone who brings a sense of fun and adventure.
 There have been many moments in the series which are played for fun, e.g. in "Partners in Crime" the Doctor and Donna perform a comedy double act and Gold has scored such moments to perfection.
 Nevertheless the role of the Companion has been to present the human side of the show and show the emotional arc of someone who experiences some real jeopardy or who is separated from their family or falls in love.
 In Series 1 and 2 Murray Gold developed "Rose's Theme" to follow her heartbreaking emotional journey as she gets completely separated from the person she loves.
 The emotional content of the music (both good and evil) has also increasingly been carried using human voices.
 Gold has written a number of songs for the show, e.g. in "Daleks in Manhattan" the song "My Angel Put the Devil in Me" is sung in true Broadway style by Tallulah, and then later Yamit Mamo performs Gold's Christmas song "The Stowaway" in "Voyage of the Damned".
-But some major moments deserve the big choral treatment such as when the Ood's "Song of Freedom" returns at the end of Series 4, sung the Crouch End Festival Chorus.
+But some major moments deserve the big choral treatment such as when the Ood's "Song of Freedom" returns at the end of Series 4, sung by the Crouch End Festival Chorus.

 Since 2005 there has been a growing recognition that Doctor Who's audience appreciate the music independently of the show.
 This growing understanding can be seen simply by looking at the frequency of the soundtrack albums.
 Incidental music from Series 1 and 2 had to share a CD when the first CD was released.
 In the next 2 years, Series 3 and Series 4 each had a dedicated CD to itself.
 Then "Series 4 The Specials" (which was a shorter than normal series) was released on a double album, and double albums has been the norm for subsequent series.
 In 2011 one single story "A Christmas Carol" had a whole soundtrack release to itself, though admittedly this was the episode starring Katherine Jenkins as Abigail.
+There have been other Christmas and Special releases (e.g. The Day of the Doctor / The Time of The Doctor double-album) and now in 2015, the new series' 10th anniversary year, the series 8 audio album has now been released on 3 CDs though one of these CDs is dedicated to the Christmas episode "Last Christmas".

 Most of the images used to illustrate this article are Doctor Who album covers.
 There have been many releases of Murray Gold's music since the series resumed in 2005 with tracks from nearly every story, but is wasn't always like this.
 In the 60s and 70s album releases were sporadic at best.
 Some early releases on vinyl are considered to be collector's items today, such as various releases of the theme music, the Doctor Who Sound Effects album, Doctor Who and the Pescatons (an audio story with Tom Baker and Elisabeth Sladen), the audio version of Genesis of the Daleks, and Doctor Who The Music.
 Some of these were later released digitally on CD though again they are frequently rare.
 In addition to this, the titles of some albums are confusing, partly because some different albums have similar titles, but partly because some albums were re-released with different titles or covers, and there has been a degree of re-cycling of existing tracks onto new albums.
 Here then is a list of albums which are catalogued on Amazon, though please note that some of these items are rare (or unavailable).
 Some items may be priced as collector's items (far more than the original retail price) and some of the items may only be available in a used condition.
 Dick Mills produced the first music albums: "Doctor Who: The Music" and "Doctor Who: The Music II", while Mark Ayres produced the 4-part series called "Doctor Who at the BBC Radiophonic Workshop" and mastered (or re-mastered for CD) many of the official releases.